autism-101/hugo-website/content/english/newly-diagnosed.md

 ######################### product_info #####################
 product_info:
   enable : true
-  title: "Autism Focused Websites"
+  title: "Autism & Disability Websites"
-  content: "Here are a some Autistic run websites that have wonderful content about a range of topics including dealing with sensory issues, finding jobs, discussions on disclosure and living autistically."
+  content: "Here are a some Autism and disability websites that have wonderful content about a range of topics including dealing with sensory issues, finding jobs, school and work accomodations, discussions on disclosure and living autistically."
   background_class: "bg-light"
   features:
   - image: "images/neuroclastic.jpg"